Postal voting in the 2024 general election

 What do I do if I’ve not received my postal vote?

-If you haven’t yet received your postal ballot, contact your local authority as each has its own protocols.
-The Herald newspaper in Scotland has contacted every local authority in Scotland, and has a list compiling what action has been recommended by councils who have replied.
+Each local authority has its own protocols for what happens if your postal vote doesn’t arrive in time.
+The Herald newspaper in Scotland contacted every local authority in Scotland, and published a list compiling what action has been recommended by councils who replied.

 You can also request a replacement in person from your local authority, up to 5pm on polling day, provided you bring ID.
 You can enter your postcode on the Electoral Commission’s website to find the details of your local election team.